thecml/kubernetes-on-arm/README.md

 ## Cross-compiling

 For this project, I compile the binaries on ARM hosts.
 But I've also made a script that can cross-compile if you want to compile it faster.
-Check it out: https://github.com/luxas/kubernetes-on-arm/blob/master/scripts/build-k8s-on-amd64/Dockerfile
+[Check it out](scripts/build-k8s-on-amd64/Dockerfile)

 ## Running tests